 Discussion

 While the disruptive effect of antibiotics on C. difficile colonization resistance is well established, the extent to which other drugs such as laxatives disrupt colonization resistance was unclear.
 By following mice treated with an osmotic laxative over time, we found that a 5-day PEG treatment before challenge resulted in prolonged C. difficile colonization, while a 1-day PEG treatment resulted in transient colonization without the use of antibiotics.
 The differences in C. difficile colonization dynamics between the 5- and 1-day PEG treated mice were associated with differences in the degree to which treatments disrupted the microbiota.
 Additionally, the intestinal communities of 5-day PEG treated mice did not regain colonization resistance after a 10-day recovery period.
 In contrast to the other 5-day PEG treatment groups, C. difficile was not immediately detectable in the stools of most of the mice in the 10-day recovery group.
 We also examined the impact of PEG treatment after C. difficile challenge.
-In opposition to the hypothesis suggested by the literature, we found that PEG treatment prolonged colonization relative to mice that only recieved clindamycin treatment.
+In opposition to the hypothesis suggested by the literature, we found that PEG treatment prolonged colonization relative to mice that only received clindamycin treatment.
 We identified patterns in the relative abundances of Bacteroides, Enterobacteriaceae, Akkermansia, Porphyromonadaceae, and Lachnospiraceae that were associated with prolonged C. difficile colonization (Fig. 8).
 Overall, our results demonstrated that osmotic laxative treatment alone rendered mice susceptible to C. difficile colonization and the duration of colonization depended on the length of PEG treatment and whether treatment was administered before or after challenge.

 In addition to altering composition, laxative treatment may alter microbiota-produced metabolites.
 A previous study demonstrated that a 5-day treatment of 10% PEG depleted acetate and butyrate and increased succinate compared to untreated mice (15).
-While we did not perform metabolomic analysis, we did see bacteria known to produce beneficial metabolites were depleted in mice that cleared C. difficile compared to mice with prolonged colonization.
+While we did not perform metabolomic analysis, we did see bacteria known to produce beneficial metabolites were depleted in mice that cleared C. difficile compared to mice with prolonged colonization (Fig. 7B).
 For example, Oscillibacter valericigenes can produce the SCFA valerate (30), and separate studies demonstrated valerate is depleted after clindamycin treatment and inhibited C. difficile growth in vitro and in C57BL/6 mice (31, 32).
 Similarly, Acetatifactor can produce acetate and butyrate (33), SCFAs that are decreased in mice with prolonged C. difficile infection after antibiotic treatment (34).
 Thus protective bacteria and their metabolites could be depleted by osmotive laxative treatment depending on the timing and duration of treatment.